numpy/numpy/doc/source/reference/random/multithreading.rst

     Out[5]: 99.6 ms ± 222 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

-The gains are substantial and the scaling is reasonable even for large that are only moderately large.
+The gains are substantial and the scaling is reasonable even for arrays that are only moderately large.
 The gains are even larger when compared to a call that does not use an existing array due to array creation overhead.

 .. code-block:: ipython